LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 Adds one to the operand.
 The result is saved in the given operand.

+- The operand can not be an immediate

 ### Affected Flags

 - Overflow: with signed operands